 Stem Cell Therapy for Chronic Fatigue Syndrome

-Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
+Stemedix uses adipose (fat) or umbilical cord-derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
-Recent studies related to CFS brings upon new treatments for those battling the disease.
+Recent studies related to CFS brings new treatments for those battling the disease.
 Stem cell therapy provides an advanced treatment that helps fight against CFS.
-These treatments have shown potential improvements with the following symptoms:
+Chronic Fatigue Syndrome symptoms treatment with stem cells provides an advanced therapy that has shown potential improvements in the following symptoms:

 - Enhanced behavior and mood